astrockragh/hugo-academic/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 30

-title: 'Recent & Upcoming Talks'
+title: 'Upcoming Talks'
-subtitle:
+subtitle: Previously given talks can be found at '### insert later '###

 content:
   # Page type to display.
 E.g. post, event, publication...